Hierarchical Machines

 - Simple runtime - No nested machine instances to manage

-- Familiar events - Same
+- Type-safe transitions - Same

-send()API, states like"Working.Red"
+send()API with compound states like"Working.Red"

 When to Use Hierarchy